 The next step is planning for disaster scenarios.
-What would you do if you lost phone service: land lines and cell phones?
+What would you do if you lost phone service: landlines and cell phones?
 How long can you go without your water, gas or electricity?
 Are you ready right now to leave your home on a moment’s notice?
-Here are tips from FEMA and the American Red Cross that can help with your planning:
+These disaster prevention tips from FEMA and the American Red Cross that can help with your planning:

-3. Special needs: Consider how to care for pets, elderly relatives and other special needs.
+Think through how you’ll care for pets, elderly relatives and others with special needs.